Sign up to our Newsletter

 Tied with Yale for first place, here’s what it takes to gain admission to Stanford Law.

-• Median GPA: The median accepted GPA is 3.92
+• A Competitive GPA: The median GPA of 2024’s matriculating class was 3.92

-• LSAT/GRE Scores: The median accepted LSAT score is 173
+• LSAT/GRE Scores: The median LSAT score of 2024’s matriculating class was 173

 • A Resume: One to two pages long, describing your academic and professional activities